Baba Gurdit Singh

-Baba Gurdit Singh (25 August 1860 – 24 July 1954) was the central figure in the Komagata Maru incident of 1914, one of several incidents in the history of early 20th century involving exclusion laws in both Canada and the United States designed to keep out immigrants of only Asian origin.
+Baba Gurdit Singh (1877 – 1954) was an Indian Sikh entrepreneur and nationalist best known for organising the 1914 Komagata Maru voyage, a landmark episode in the history of anti-colonial resistance and struggles against racial discrimination.

-Singh was born in 1860 at Sarhali, in the Amritsar District of the Punjab province in British India.
-In 1914 he chartered a Japanese ship, the Komagata Maru, to go to Canada, reaching Vancouver on 23 May 1914.
-The government did not allow the ship to anchor and the ship was attacked by the police at night.
-The attack was repulsed by the passengers and it created a great stir among Indians in Canada.
+Born in Sarhali, Punjab, he chartered the Japanese steamship Komagata Maru to transport 376 Indian passengers to Canada, directly challenging the country’s exclusionary immigration laws.
+The incident drew international attention to the injustices of colonial policies and inspired nationalist movements in India.
+After years in exile, Singh surrendered to British authorities in 1922 and was imprisoned, later becoming a respected figure in the Sikh community.
+He spent his final years in Amritsar, where he died in 1954.

 Early years

 His grandfather, Sardar Rattan Singh was a high-ranking military officer in the Sikh Khalsa Army and had fought against the British during the First and Second Anglo-Sikh Wars.
 He declined the British offer of a jagir after the annexation of the Punjab.
 Later on, his father Sardar Hukam Singh went to Malaya where he settled down as a contractor.